Bedroom Safety

 • Again, you should place a smoke alarm in your child’s bedroom.
 Ensure that you test the smoke alarm regularly.

-• around 4-9 years of age are usually running around a lot.
+• Kids around 4-9 years of age are usually running around a lot.
 Ensure that if their room has a carpet and place non-skid mats underneath to prevent slipping.

 • The doors in your child’s room should not have locks on them.
 Or if they do, ensure that you can unlock them from the outside.